"The business of education has acquired a new complexion by the independence of our country."Benjamin Rush

 Spencer Fullerton Baird, class of 1840, was a professor of natural history and science at the college.
 He became assistant secretary of the Smithsonian Institute in 1850 and was later promoted to secretary of that institution.

-Nonetheless, the following year, under the leadership of John Price Durbin, Chaplain of the U.S. Senate, Dickinson College was revitalized.
+Under the leadership of John Price Durbin, Chaplain of the U.S. Senate, Dickinson College was revitalized.
 Teaching innovations, like Spencer Fullerton Baird's natural-science field trips (Baird, an alumnus and professor, later helped establish the Smithsonian Institution) and Charles Francis Himes' use of photography to teach chemistry, continued to enhance and distinguish the college's curriculum.
 Dickinson's law department, which was established in 1833, became the Dickinson School of Law in 1890, and since 1917 has been independent of the college.

 This track record of innovation has continued into Dickinson's modern history-for instance, in the 1980s Dickinson physics professor Priscilla Laws worked with colleagues to develop the widely used "workshop science" curriculum, in which hands-on learning and experimentation (rather than a steady diet of lectures) is at the core of classroom activity.
 And these innovations know no boundaries.
 In 1965, for example, Dickinson established a college-run study abroad program in Bologna, Italy.
 Since then, Dickinson has sculpted one of the nation's most extensive global education programs, currently consisting of 32 programs on six continents.